 Antibodies can take several weeks to develop after an infection and often stay in the blood for months to years after recovery, so antibody tests should not be used for diagnosing active infections, Kozak said.

 Both PCR and antigen tests are administered at pharmacies, public health departments, hospitals, medical offices and clinics.
 Consider calling ahead to find out which types of tests are available before you sign up online.
 You can find take-home antigen tests at pharmacies or order them online.
 You can also order a kit to take a PCR test at home and send in your sample to be processed by a lab.
-“I recommend trying your local health department, which may provide tests free of charge,” Osiecki said.

 Viral load or viral level is the amount of virus in your body.
 “With COVID-19, viral load peaks early, then gradually declines,” Kozak said.
 “Small amounts of virus may stay in the nose or throat for weeks, months or longer.”
 There’s a good chance that people with a high viral load are contagious.
 But determining transmissibility of the virus by looking at viral load is not an exact science.
 The threshold to tell whether someone is contagious or not still isn’t clear.

-Serial testing is frequent antigen testing, done multiple times per week (used in congregate living situations, schools and workplaces), and can quickly identify someone with a SARS-CoV-2 infection.
-“Modeling evidence has shown that frequency and rapid turnaround times offered by serial testing offset the sensitivity issues associated with rapid testing methods,” Kozak said.
+Serial testing is antigen testing done frequently, multiple times per week (used in congregate living situations, schools and workplaces), and can quickly identify someone with a SARS-CoV-2 infection.
+“Modeling evidence has shown that frequency and rapid turnaround times offered by serial testing offset the sensitivity issues associated with rapid antigen testing methods,” Kozak said.
 Data shared on the CDC website show that serial antigen testing (two or three times per week) is more than 95% effective at identifying infected individuals.
 The CDC offers guidance on serial testing for workplaces.

 Yes.
 The CDC suggests that people who are fully vaccinated get tested three to five days after coming into close contact with someone with COVID-19.
 If symptoms develop, it’s time to isolate and get tested immediately.
 Vaccination can turn COVID-19 into a mild illness, but it doesn’t protect everyone the same way.
 People in their 70s and 80s and those with serious underlying medical conditions are especially vulnerable to serious illness, even if they’re vaccinated.